Ogemaw County NEMCSA Services & Programs

-- The Commodity Supplemental Food Program (CSFP) provides food to low-income seniors age 60 or older.
+- The Golden Groceries Giveaway Program, formerly known as Commodity Supplemental Food Program (CSFP), provides food to low-income seniors age 60 or older.
 Distributions are monthly.

 - The Weatherization Program can install energy efficient measures to help reduce the energy usage of households.
 Households must income qualify.

 - The Rental Housing Assistance Programs can provide case management and financial assistance (rent, security deposit and other supportive services) to homeless households and households at risk of homelessness.